-As the Vice Chair of the Southern States Energy Board (SSEB), I am honored to introduce this preliminary edition of the Energy & Environment Legislative Digest-a compendium of energy and environmental (E&E) legislation enacted by the Board's 18 member states and territories during their 2023 legislative sessions.
+As the Vice Chair of the Southern States Energy Board (SSEB), I am honored to introduce the 2023 edition of the Energy & Environment Legislative Digest-a compendium of energy and environmental (E&E) legislation enacted by the Board's 18 member states and territories during their 2023 legislative sessions.

 For more than four decades, the Southern States Energy Board has published this Digest, and each year the Board endeavors to ensure that the Digest stands as a reflection of the legislative trends in its member states.
-We strive for accuracy and inclusion-if you have any suggestions or comments prior to the publication of the final version, please let a member of the SSEB staff know.
+This document serves as a crucial resource for legislators, policymakers, industry stakeholders, and the general public alike, offering valuable insights into the evolving landscape of energy-related legislation, regulations, and resolutions.
+With more than 600 E&E bills, this Digest offers a consolidated view of the region's energy priorities and environmental strategies.